lotfi13/AIS_tracker/README.md

 You can customize the script by altering the `vars_to_keep` in `main.py` to include or exclude different variables from the API response.
 By default only longitude and latitude are saved.
-As it is a hidden API, do documentation is given.
-Here is a full response sample:
+As it is a hidden API, no documentation is given.
+Here is a full response sample that you can use:

 ```python
 {'isVesselInRange': True,